girishji/optical-keyboard-old/README.md

 being underdriven (below specs).
 In fact, any lower values will not make this circuit work.
 The goal was to keep current draw from GPIO pins as low as possible.
-Currently each column draws ~5mA (for 5 Led/PT), which is well below the recommended maximum of 10mA per pin.
-You can decrease the resistor values and double the current, or use a transistor to drive maximum current.
+Currently each column draws ~5mA (for 5 Led/PT), which is well below the recommended maximum of 25mA per pin (of STM32F401).
+You can decrease the resistor values and increase the current, or use a transistor to drive maximum current.
 As a result of low current, the rise time of PT is well below the spec of 15uSec (here it is more like a millisecond).
 As a result the matrix scan rate is not stellar (69 hz).
 This is acceptable for everyday typing.
+You can better the scan rate by increasing current (upto 4x).

 ### Notes